ColinPitrat/CppMisc/README.md

 ## Algorithms
 A directory with small examples to play with STL algorithms.

+## GameOfLife
+A test-driven approach to Conway's game of life using modern C++.

 ## Huffman
 A toy implementation of Huffman encoding.